Last Updated on February 19, 2023 by Maggie McKneely

 Another can’t-miss in this area is La Fortuna Waterfall.
 The waterfall plunges 70 meters / 229 feet from the high elevations of Arenal Volcano National Park into a temperate rainforest.
 It takes 530 steps to reach the base of the falls (and 530 steps back up) but it is worth it!
 And if you bring your bathing suit, there’s a swimming hole at the bottom.

 By the visitors’ center, there is also an orchid garden that contains 200 different species of orchids native to Costa Rica.
 The area is owned by a private conservation organization, so the trails and gardens are very well maintained.
-You can buy tickets on-site, ahead of time on their website, or take a guided tour.
+You can buy tickets on-site or ahead of time on their website.

 Where to Stay in La Fortuna